 Four separate categories of chronic Pseudomonas aeruginosa (Pa) infection in children with cystic fibrosis have been previously defined, based on airway cultures taken over the previous year.
 The aim of the present study was to evaluate this definition in the current authors’ paediatric and adult CF clinic using clinical, immunological and lung function parameters.
 During follow-up, out of 193 patients, 55 (34%) CF patients had never been infected with Pa, 27 (17%) were free of Pa, 29 (18%) were intermittently infected and 51 (31%) were chronically infected.
 Disease severity markers, such as lung function, were significantly worse in the chronic group, especially in the paediatric population.
 Differences in adult patients were smaller and no longer significant.
 Pa antibodies differed strongly between the groups, and were very high (mean+/-sd 55.4+/-5.5) and highly statistically significant from all other groups in the chronic group.
 They were low and different from all other groups in the never group (1.8+/-0.6).
 Pa antibodies did not differ between the free of Pa and the intermittent group.In conclusion, the current authors confirmed an agreement between Pseudomonas aeruginosa status according to the new Leeds definition and clinical status, as well as with the level of Pseudomonas aeruginosa antibodies.
 Although these authors agreed with the Leeds criteria for evaluating Pseudomonas infection, there were still considerable differences in the criteria used for chronic PA infection in subsequent publications.

-Professor Marijke Proesmans (figure 17) is Consultant in Paediatric Pulmonology at the University Hospital Leuven, Belgium.
+Professor Marijke Proesmans (fig.30) is Consultant in Paediatric Pulmonology at the University Hospital Leuven, Belgium.
 Marijke Proesmans graduated as a medical doctor at the University of Leuven, Belgium and performed her paediatric training at the same institution.
 After obtaining a PhD, she chose for further clinical training in paediatric pulmonology and respiratory revalidation and worked at the respiratory department of Great Ormond Street Children’s Hospital in London.
 For several years she has been a consultant in the paediatric pulmonology department of the University Hospital of Leuven which, includes a large CF referral centre.
 She is also a lecturer at the medical faculty of the University of Leuven.
 She has published many studies relating to chest diseases in children and particularly cystic fibrosis.

 Ratjen F, Rietschel E, Kasel D, Schwiertz R, Starke K, Beier H, van Koningsbruggen S, Grasemann H. Pharmacokinetics of inhaled colistin in patients with cystic fibrosis.
 J Antimicrob Chemo2006; 57:306-311.
 [PubMed]